-Rule 173-39-02.4 | ODA provider certification: Choices home care attendant service (CHCAS).
+Rule 173-39-02.4 | ODA provider certification: choices home care attendant service.

 (B) Requirements for an ODA-certified provider of the choices home care attendant service:

-(1) General requirements: The provider is subject to the requirements in rule 173-39-02 of the Administrative Code.
+(1) The provider is subject to rule 173-39-02 of the Administrative Code.

 (4) Provider qualifications:

 (a) Initial qualifications: A person may qualify to provide this service only if the person meets all the following qualifications:

 (i) The person is an ODA-certified participant-directed provider or an ODA-certified agency provider.